 The issue isn't what they do.
 It's what they assume.

 All of these tools are built around UK tax rules.
 For the day-to-day work of recording what comes in and what goes out, that doesn't matter.
 But the moment you need a tax estimate, the numbers are based on the wrong system.
+In nine years working with Manx sole traders, this is the single biggest mismatch I see between the software people already own and the figures they actually need.

 Are Isle of Man income tax rates different from the UK?